strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides.md

 - [Migration guide from 3.1.x to 3.2.3](migration-guides/migration-guide-3.1.x-to-3.2.x.md)
 - [Migration guide from 3.0.x to 3.1.x](migration-guides/migration-guide-3.0.x-to-3.1.x.md)

-## Beta guides
+## v3 early stage guides

 ::: warning

-The Strapi Beta version is no longer supported, you should upgrade to the V3 Stable.
+The Strapi alpha ands beta versions are no longer supported, and users should upgrade to v3 stable or v4.
-If you have issues upgrading, it's our general recommendation to create a new project.
+If there are issues upgrading, it is generally recommended to create a new project.

 :::
+::::details v3 beta migration guides

 - [Migration guide from beta.20+ to stable](migration-guides/migration-guide-beta.20-to-3.0.0.md)
 - [Migration guide from beta.19.4+ to beta.20](migration-guides/migration-guide-beta.19-to-beta.20.md)